On

 falls,

-and crowds of demons and cherubim,
+of demons and cherubim,

 always